Hurricane Dora (1964): Elsewhere in North America

+Winds and rains generated by Dora in South Carolina damaged some utility lines in the vicinity of Columbia.
+Gale-force winds in the Charleston metropolitan area damaged some buildings and home and uprooted trees.
+Much of Horry County observed at least 5 in of precipitation, including a peak total of 8.25 in in Conway.
+Floods swept away a small home in the city.
+Several streams overflowed between Conway and Loris, which destroyed a small bridge.
+Offshore, the storm spawned three or four waterspouts to the southwest of Myrtle Beach.
+In North Carolina, heavy rainfall in the northeastern portions of the state left a beachfront highway inaccessible for about 48 hours and caused water damage in several coastal homes.
+Winds left sporadic damage, including to corn crops.
+A tornado in Brunswick County destroyed two homes and damaged four homes, a boat, and a boat trailer.

+Rains produced by the storm in Virginia caused flooding in Norfolk, inundating low-lying roads.
+Norfolk Municipal Airport also closed due to floodwaters along the roads leading to it.
+One indirect death occurred there due to a person suffering a heart attack while attempting to secure a boat Flooding in the Buckroe Beach neighborhood of Hampton, causing about 40 residents to evacuate to Kecoughtan High School, while winds downed trees and power lines.
+On Assateague Island, which is split between Virginia and Maryland, steady rainfall for approximately 36 hours left about 2 ft of water on intersections at lower elevations.

+The remnants of Dora dropped about 2 to 3 in of precipitation along the Atlantic coast of Nova Scotia.
 In Newfoundland, over 100 ships sought shelter at the St. John's harbor.
 The central portions of the province experienced heavy rainfall and winds up to 59 mph.

 Aftermath

 Following the storm, President Lyndon Johnson toured the devastated area with Florida governor Farris Bryant, U.S. senators Spessard Holland and George Smathers, Jacksonville mayor and Democratic nominee for governor Haydon Burns.
 President Johnson also personally assessed the damage in coastal Georgia, including at Brunswick and St. Simons Island.
 In the flooded areas, the Red Cross delivered typhoid serum by helicopter.

 The name "Dora" had replaced "Donna" on the hurricane lists, and it was retired from the Atlantic hurricane lists and replaced with "Dolly" for the 1968 season.